Putin warns Finland’s president… Joining NATO is a mistake… Finland’s security is not a problem

 On the 14th (local time), Finnish President Ninistö made a phone call to Putin informing him that Finland would join NATO.
 Earlier on the 12th, Finnish President Ninistö announced his intention to join NATO in a joint statement with Prime Minister Sanna Marin.

 After the call, the Kremlin issued a statement saying that Putin had stated that “it was a mistake for Finland to end its traditional military neutrality policy in the absence of any threat to Finnish security”.
-He added: “The change in the political orientation of these countries could have a negative impact on relations between Russia and Finland, which have been working together as good neighbors and partners.”
+He added: “The change in the political orientation of these countries might have a negative impact on relations between Russia and Finland, which have been working together as good neighbors and partners.”

 Finland’s President Ninistö said in a statement that “the call with Putin was direct and frank and did not aggravate the situation.”